dalpaka/micronation/index.md

-## Constitution of the Society of Friends
+## Constitution of the State if the Itterland

 ### Section 1 - Rights: